-Drayage Motor Carrier and Controlling Party Requirements Each drayage motor carrier and controlling party shall do the following:
+Controlling Party Requirements Each controlling party shall do the following:

-Provide a copy of this regulation or a CARB approved summarized version to each drayage truck owner that it contracts with for deliveries to seaports and intermodal railyards.

-Only contract or dispatch drayage trucks that meet the requirements and compliance deadlines set forth in 2014.1(a)(1) and (2).
+Provide the following disclosure in writing to drayage truck operators either in the hiring contract or agreement or as an addendum to the hiring contract or agreement: “Drayage trucks with a GVWR greater than 26,000 lbs. that is used for transporting cargo, such as containerized, bulk, or break-bulk goods to and from California seaports and intermodal railyards may be subject to the CARB Advanced Clean Fleets regulation.
+It therefore could be subject to requirements to reduce emissions of air pollutants.
+For more information, please visit the CARB Advanced Clean Fleets website;

-Only contract or dispatch drayage trucks to seaports and intermodal railyards that are registered in The CARB Online System and are compliant with this regulation.
+Only contract or dispatch drayage trucks that are registered in the CARB Online System and are compliant with this regulation.

-Only contract or dispatch drayage trucks whose operators have been informed that they must provide the drayage motor carrier information listed in section 2014.1(a)(4)(A).
+Only contract with or dispatch drayage trucks operators that acknowledge they have been informed that they must maintain the drayage motor carrier information listed above in section 2014.1(a)(5)(A).

-Keep a record of all contracted or dispatched drayage trucks sent to a seaport or intermodal railyard containing the information below for a minimum of five years from the contracted or dispatched date.
-All detailed and summary dispatch records are to be made available to CARB staff or the Executive Officer within 72 hours of an official written or oral request.
+Keep a record of all contracted or dispatched drayage trucks sent to a seaport or intermodal railyard containing the information below for a minimum of 5 years from the contracted or dispatched date.
+All detailed and summary dispatch records are to be made available to CARB staff or the Executive Officer within 72 hours of a written or verbal request.

-Truck dispatch date and time;
+Truck dispatch date and time (hour and minute);

 Shipping paper or tracking number;